ax3l/WarpX/Docs/source/install/cmake.rst

    ccmake build

 or by adding arguments with ``-D<OPTION>=<VALUE>`` to the first CMake call.
-For example, this builds WarpX in 2D geometry and enables Nvidia GPU (CUDA) support:
+For example, this builds WarpX in 2D geometry and enables Python bindings and Nvidia GPU (CUDA) support:

 .. code-block:: bash

-   cmake -S . -B build -DWarpX_DIMS=2 -DWarpX_COMPUTE=CUDA
+   cmake -S . -B build -DWarpX_DIMS=2 -DWarpX_PYTHON=ON -DWarpX_COMPUTE=CUDA

 .. _building-cmake-options: